chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No holistic search for other node-id parsers beyond the resolver.", "PROJECT NOTE": "PytestConsoleFilter also handles node-id boundaries; add note that dot-separated Class.test comes from pytest-sugar.", "NEW INSTRUCTION": "WHEN modifying pytest node id parsing THEN scan project for all related parsers and docs" }

+[2025-12-12 10:33] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "inspect popup option ordering",
+    "MISSING STEPS": "run minimal targeted tests before broader suite, search tests for existing inheritance cases", "BOTTLENECK": "The crafted test did not reproduce the suspected base-annotation issue, stalling validation.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN added test does not fail as expected THEN broaden scenario to overriding method without annotations"
+}

+[2025-12-12 10:37] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "run related tests",
+    "BOTTLENECK": "Locating the correct wiring where 'from locals' selects the populate mode.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN changing PopulateOptions or mode selection THEN run all populate intention tests" }

+[2025-12-12 10:42] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "adjust parameter selection, add test, run tests", "BOTTLENECK": "Locals mode excludes optional params before checking for local matches.", "PROJECT NOTE": "In PopulateArgumentsService.populateArguments, compute candidates for locals independently of REQUIRED_ONLY.", "NEW INSTRUCTION": "WHEN useLocalScope option is active THEN include optional params only with local matches" }